sametkamgul/Word-Analyzer-API/README.md

 - removing character or word from text
 - replacing character or word with desired one
 - language detection
+- words as list(cleaning special characters like ". , : etc.")

 ## installation
 ````